Skip to main content

 42020-01-057411.317383

-This dataset includes daily Bitcoin closing prices (in USD) from 2020-01-01 to 2023-12-31.
-While Bitcoin trades continuously, “closing price” here refers to a specific daily time rather than a traditional market close.
+This dataset includes daily Bitcoin closing prices (in USD) from 2020 to 2023.
+“Closing price” refers to the price at a specific daily time, not a traditional market close.
+Next, rename the columns to match TimeGPT’s expected ds (date) and y (target) format.

 # Rename columns to TimeGPT's expected format (ds=date, y=target value)